daichigoto/tttcmds/README.md

 4. C:\msys64\mingw64\bin

 ###### HOME
 Add the environment variable HOME.
-The value should be the user's home directory, such as "C:\Users\daichi".
-If this environment variable is not specified, the MSYS2 home directory will be C:\msys64\home\daichi, etc., which is difficult to use.
+The value should be the user's Windows home directory, such as "C:\Users\daichi".
+If this environment variable is not specified, the MSYS2 home directory will be like C:\msys64\home\daichi where is not home directory of Windows.

+Windows home directory and MSYS2 home directory are different.
+By setting the value of the environment variable HOME as described above, you can change the home directory of MSYS2 to the home directory of Windows.
+If you want to use Windows and MSYS2 in a more integrated way, this setting can help.
+If you want to keep your home directory different, there is no need to set the environment variable HOME.

 ###### LC_CTYPE